mayneyao/eidos/README.md

 ## Features

 - Everything runs inside your browser.
-PWA support.
+It's a pure PWA with no web server.
 - Offline Support: Access your data without an internet connection.
 Data is stored locally for blazing-fast performance.
 - AI Features: Deeply integrated with LLM for AI-powered capabilities.
 Translate, summarize, and interact with your data within Eidos.
 AI works even offline.
 - Extensible: Customize Eidos to suit your needs.